Android App Release Checklist For The Production Launch

 Check your application size

-Less the size of your application, more the chance of getting the download, less the chance of getting uninstall.
+Less the size of your application, the more the chance of getting the download, less the chance of getting uninstall.
 So, application size matters a lot.
 Do not forget to remove all the unused resources.

 Recommended readings for app size reduction: